7 Reasons Why You Should Be Sleeping Naked

 Sleeping Naked Could Be Good For Your Skin

-Dermatologists previously told Refinery29 that sleeping naked can help your skin stay moisturised, hydrated, and supple — particularly if you add a humidifier.
+Dermatologists previously told Refinery29 that sleeping naked can help your skin stay moisturized, hydrated, and supple — particularly if you add a humidifier.

 Sleeping Naked Could Be Good For Your Vagina